meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 <CodeSamples id="filtering_guide_1" />

-If you are interested in further narrowing down your results, you can add a second condition specifying you only want recent movies directed by either `Tim Burton` or `Christopher Nolan`:
+You can combine multiple conditions.
+For instance, you can limit your search so it only includes recent movies directed by either `Tim Burton` or `Christopher Nolan`:

 ```SQL
 release_date > 795484800 AND (director = "Tim Burton" OR director = "Christopher Nolan")
 ```

-Here, the parentheses are mandatory: without them, the filter would return movies directed by `Tim Burton` and released after 1995 or any film directed by `Christopher Nolan`, without any constraint on its release date.
+Here, the parentheses are mandatory: without them, the filter would return movies directed by `Tim Burton` and released after 1995 or any film directed by `Christopher Nolan`, without constraints on its release date.
 This happens because `AND` takes precedence over `OR`.

 You can use this filter when searching for `batman` movies:

 <CodeSamples id="filtering_guide_2" />

-Note that filtering on string is case insensitive.
+Note that filtering on string is case-insensitive.

 If you only want well-rated movies that weren't directed by `Tim Burton`, you can use this filter: